 On her quest to protect them she has stared down charges by elephants, been stalked by lions and walked up to rhinos at night in some of Africa’s most famous wildlife parks, as well as dealing with witch doctors and war veterans, all in a regular day’s work.

-Tammie is married to Andy Ridley, who is the co-founder of Earth Hour and founding CEO of Citizens of the Great Barrier Reef, and they have two sons, Solo and Shep, aged 7 and 3.
-Tammie juggles motherhood with co-running the 'Let Elephants Be Elephants' campaign and managing her ethical African safari business, Matson & Ridley Safaris, offering life changing journeys that make a difference and leading groups to Africa as an expert guide and conservation educator.
+Tammie is married to Andy Ridley, who is the co-founder of Earth Hour and founding CEO of Citizens of the Great Barrier Reef, and they have two young sons, Solo and Shep.
+Tammie juggles motherhood with managing the Akagera Elephant Project, Rwanda and her ethical African safari business, Matson & Ridley Safaris, offering life changing journeys that make a difference and leading groups to Africa as an expert guide and conservation educator.

 Education: Tammie overcame sexism and the macho culture of rural Namibia, to obtain her PhD in zoology, in a remote national park where few females worked.
 Her work on Namibia’s threatened black-faced impalas led to the country’s first national management plan and the reintroduction of the subspecies back to its former range, where it is now in recovery after being poached out in the 1980s.
 Tammie has helped radio-collar desert-dwelling elephants, taught English at a small African primary school, and in 2005, she established a project to reduce human-elephant conflict among the San Bushmen in north-east Namibia, at the request of the Chief.